Alondradaisy/rutina-workspace/README.md

 # RUTINA WORKSPACE

 ## RUTINA is an interactive productivity workspace
-### application that allows users to choose between pre-made templates or create their own.
+### application that allows users to choose between a pre-made template or create their own.
 Productivity enhanced.
 Routine encouraged.

 ## Overview
 ### This application is aimed at enhancing productivity for users.
-Pre-made templates are there to inspire use, but user will also have the option to create their own with blank pages.
-Gone are the days where paper & pen are required.
-Manage your schedule, upload photos or save songs with Rutina Workspace digitally.
+User will have the option to create their own with a quick notes page or work based off a template.
+Gone are the days where paper & pen are required organization.

 ## User abilites

-* Choose between pre-made templates OR create their own
+* Choose between a pre-made template OR create their own
 * Add text
-* Add photos
 * Add songs
+* Clear list of notes
+* Clear list of songs

 ## Steps:
 1. Open the html file
 2. Browse the application
 3. Explore options
-4. Choose your route
+4. Choose route
-5. Manage your productivity
+5. Get organized

 ## Support and Contact Details
 - Test the application and feel free to contact me if you run into any questions, comments or concerns at daisy.warren@codeimmersives.com